nydailynews/vegas-victims/project/bios.md

 ![Rhonda LeRocque](static/img/rhonda_lerocque.jpg)
 ### Rhonda LeRocque
 Rhonda LeRocque of Tewksbury, Mass., was the mother of a 6-year-old girl and a devout Jehovah’s Witness.
 She was among the crowd at the Sunday night finale of a three-day country music festival when killed by one of the bullets that left 59 fellow music lovers dead.
-She was survived by her husband Jason and their daughter, leaving behind a large and distraught group of family members and friends.
+She is survived by her husband Jason and their daughter.
 Rhonda “was a great example of what a wife, mother, sister, daughter and niece should be, and touched so many lives,” her family said on GoFundMe.
-“She loved her family with all her heart.”

 ![Jack Beaton](static/img/jack_beaton.jpg)
 ### Jack Beaton